 General Electric Co.
-(GE) plans to win a “double-digit” share of Germany’s onshore wind market in two years, taking orders from peers like Siemens AG (SIE) and Nordex SE.
+(GE:US) plans to win a “double-digit” share of Germany’s onshore wind market in two years, taking orders from peers like Siemens AG (SIE) and Nordex SE.
 (NDX1)

 GE developed a 2.5-megawatt turbine for low wind speeds that will help it benefit from surging installations in southern Germany, Stephan Reimelt, chief executive officer of the Energy Germany division, said in an interview in Berlin.
 GE will present the turbine at a conference in Vienna next month.

 “We have the first orders and we’re very optimistic that the product will be successful,” Reimelt said today.
 “In Europe, Germany is currently the place where things are happening.”
 GE is “well on track” to achieve its projection of doubling sales in the country by 2015, he said.

 Germany, Europe’s biggest power market, plans to replace nuclear reactors with fossil fuel-fired plants and renewable energy, and build or upgrade 5,700 kilometers (3,500 miles) of power lines.
 The nation, GE’s current focus in Europe, offers a “huge” market for managing energy-related data, Reimelt said.